2factorauth/twofactorauth/README.md

 ## The Goal

-The goal is to have a website with a comprehensive list of sites that support two factor auth as well as the methods that they support it.
+The goal is to have a website with a comprehensive list of sites that support two factor auth, as well as the methods that they support it.

 This is to aid when deciding on alternative services based on the security they offer for their customers.